-Motor Rallying -- and Finland's Hanny Mikkola driving a Ford Escort has opened up a seven minute lead in the Lombard-RAC round-Britain rally.
+Background: Motor Rallying -- and Finland's Hanny Mikkola driving a Ford Escort has opened up a seven minute lead in the Lombard-RAC round-Britain rally.
 And with team-mate Bjorn Waldegaard -- last year's winner -- in second position, Ford seem well placed to score a record breaking seven wins in a row.
 In third place, consolidating the position he has held for two days is the West German, Walter Rohrl, driving a Fiat Miafiori.

 SYNOPSIS: Hanny Mikkola, the current leader opened up an impressive seven-minute lead during the third day's northern stages.

 In fourth place -- Britain's Roger Clark.
 The bleak Scootish sections are widely regarded as among the toughest in this years rally.
 And it was during some of the more isolated stretches that the strong Ford challenge began to show.